 With drunk drivers causing approximately 14% of all road accidents in the UAE, the country has very strict Traffic Laws.
-With drunk drivers threatening their safety and other road users, the strict laws, including severe penalties, help curb the destructive habit.
-Under UAE’s Federal Law No. 21 of 1995, drunk driving is a punishable criminal offense.
+With drunk drivers threatening their safety and other road users, strict laws, including severe penalties, help curb the destructive habit.
+Under UAE’s Federal Law No. 21 of 1995, drunk driving is a punishable criminal offence.

 Accordingly, the law requires individuals to avoid driving any vehicle when drunk or under the influence of alcohol or any other narcotic substances.
 The individual should abstain from driving regardless of whether the consumed substance is legal or illegal.

-Penalty for Drunk Driving in the UAE
+Penalty For Drunk Driving In The UAE

 According to Article No.49 of the UAE Traffic Law, a drinking and driving offender is subject to:

-- imprisonment, and or
+- Imprisonment, and or

-- a fine of not less than Dh25,000
+- A fine of not less than Dh25,000

 A police officer can also arrest a driver according to Article No.59.3 of the Traffic Laws if they suspect or find the driver is guilty of:

-- causing death or injuring another person as a result of drunk driving
+- Causing death or injuring another person as a result of drunk driving

-- reckless driving
+- Reckless or improper driving

-- losing control of a vehicle as a result of driving while under the influence of alcohol or any other narcotic substance
+- Losing control of a vehicle as a result of driving while under the influence of alcohol or any other narcotic substance

-Additionally, the court can also suspend the driving license of a drunk driving offender for a period of between three months and two years, depending on the severity and nature of the offense.
+Additionally, the court can also suspend the driving license of a drunk driving offender for a period of between three months and two years, depending on the severity and nature of the offence.
 Under Article No.58.1 of the Traffic Laws, the court can deny the individual the chance to get a new license even after the expiry of the suspended one.